Theodora Agnes Peck

-Theodora A. Peck (October 25, 1882 – January 11, 1964) was an American author and poet from Vermont.
+Theodora Agnes Peck (October 25, 1882 – January 11, 1964) was an American author and poet from Vermont.
 She published several historical novels when she was in her twenties and thirties, and her poems were published in magazines, newspapers, and literary journals throughout her life.

 Early life

 Theodora Agnes Peck was born in Burlington, Vermont on October 25, 1882.
 An only child, her father was Theodore S. Peck, a recipient of the Medal of Honor during the American Civil War, and her mother was Agnes Louise Lesslie (1843–1917) of Toronto, Ontario, Canada.

 Peck attended the public schools of Burlington and graduated from Burlington High School in 1900.
 She then attended a special non-degree program at the University of Vermont, which she completed in 1904.

 Writing career

 In 1900, Peck authored the poem "A Dream of the Flag", which she read at several public events.
 Her poem was subsequently published in Leslie’s Popular Monthly.

 In 1905, Peck published her first novel, Hester of the Grants: A Romance of Old Bennington.
 This endeavor was widely reported on in newspapers nationwide, owing largely to her sex and youth.

 Residing temporarily in Scotland provided the inspiration for Peck’s next novel, 1908's The Sword of Dundee: A Tale of Bonnie Prince Charlie.
 The book that followed was another historical work set in Revolutionary War-era Vermont, 1914's White Dawn: A Legend of Ticonderoga.

 Peck continued to write and publish poetry throughout her life.
 Her work appeared in numerous newspapers, magazines, and literary journals and she was frequently asked to provide readings of her work at veterans’ reunions, memorial dedications, and other public events.